seattle-beach/weatherbus-android/README.md

 # weatherbus-android

-### Runnig the app:
+### Running the app:
 - Install android sdk using brew update && brew install android
 - Run 'android' and select these packages on top of the default selected packages
   - Android 5.0.1 (API 21).
   - Extras->Google Play Services
+  - Extras->Google Repository
+  - Extras->Android Support Repository
+  - Delete the Android Wear system images
-  - If you wish to test on an emulator: Extras->HAXM Installer and then use the installer to install it
+  - If you wish to test on an emulator: Extras->Intel x86 Emulator Accelerator (HAXM Installer) and then use the installer to install it
     - Go to the HAXM folder (See 'brew info android' for path, probably something like /usr/local/Cellar/android-sdk/<android SDK version>/extras/intel/Hardware_Accelerated_Execution_Manager)
     - Run ./HAXM installation and enter credentials
 - Select the liceneses to accept, and accept them by clicking the 'Accept License' radio button.
 - Install IntelliJ if your workstation does not have it already.
+  - On a first run of IntelliJ, `JAVA_HOME` needs to be set from Configure -> Project Defaults -> Project Structure.
+We want the language level to be set to 8 for usual Java development, but this will be overridden to 7 in the Android project in particular.
 - Run IntelliJ and open the build.gradle in the root of the project.
+  - If it complains about the android sdk directory not being set, create a local.properties file in the root of the project.
+    - The `ANDROID_HOME` directory can be found using 'brew info android'.
+    - Set it in local.properties in this format: sdk.dir=<path-to-android-sdk>
+- Sync Gradle
 - Tell compiler that lombok is a thing
-  - Preferences -> Plugins -> Install
+  - In Preferences -> Plugins, search for Lombok in "Browse Repositories"
   - Install lombok plugin
-- If it complains about the android sdk directory not being set, create a local.properties file in the root of the project.
-  - The directory can be found using 'brew info android'.
-  - Set it in local.properties in this format: sdk.dir=<path-to-android-sdk>
 - Wait for gradle to finish building.
 - Run the app.
 - If it complains about ANDROID_SDK not being selected, press continue anyway, and add a new Android SDK.